Our First Sale Horse

 - Jolyn Young

 We’re putting our first horse in a sale this month.
 At first I was apprehensive, then I was sad, and now I’m proud.
-That’s horse selling for women; so many emotions!
+So many emotions!

 Here’s the sale catalog picture of Bob, aka “Stormy Egypt.”
 He is a 13-year-0ld registered Quarter Horse.